Sunday, July 20, 2025

 💫 And So the Story Continues…

-This post picks up from where it all began—the night I boldly walked over to Edward Lowe and said hello.
+This post picks up from where it all began—the night I boldly walked over to Mr. Digs and said hello.
 If you thought that was something, buckle up.
 This was our first real date... and it was nothing like I expected, but everything I didn’t know I needed.

-One Sunday, after a guest checked out of one of our villas, the turnover crew failed to show up.
-Not a problem—this is what I do.
-I put on a YouTube video by The Stoic Ranger and got to work.
-The rhythm of prepping the room came over me like second nature.
+One Sunday, after a guest had checked out of one of my villas, the cleaning crew failed to appear.
+It wasn’t an issue—I took it upon myself to handle things.
+I turned on a video from The Stoic Ranger on YouTube and got started.
+The routine of preparing the room felt like second nature to me.

 Just before midday, my phone rang.

 The truth?
-The evening was unexpectedly wild—especially when an old crush showed up.
+The evening was unexpectedly wild, especially when an old friend showed up.
 I stayed late.
-But to be fair, I told Edward the truth.
-No games, just honesty: “I had so much fun I forgot to come.”
+To be fair, I told Mr. Digs the truth.
+No games, just honesty: “I had so much fun that I forgot to come.”

-During our call, he asked if I wanted to go see a live band later that night—one of those regular Sunday vibes at The Look Out, the same place where we first met.
+During our call, he asked if I wanted to go see a live band later that night—one of those regular Sunday vibes at The Cliff Hanger, the same place where we first met.
 I said yes and added, “But you’re driving.”

 We agreed I’d park at his place and we’d take his truck.
 I'd drive myself home after.
 Easy.
 Just like that, we had plans.

 The day rolled on in its usual rhythm—one guest out, another scheduled to check in later.
-Their flight landed on time, but they were delayed, so I mentioned it to Edward while heading back toward the city.
-I still had dinner to cook for the kids and a whole transformation ahead of me.
+Their flight landed on time, but they were delayed, so I mentioned it to him while heading back toward the city.
+I still had dinner to cook and a whole transformation ahead of me.

 “What should I wear?”
 I asked, half for fun, half for real input.